 There’s not much else to the mention about these snow shoes except the bindings, which are very sturdy and can be cranked down tightly.Plus all of the binding straps have clips to hold down any excess length so they don’t flap around when you’re walking.
 The back binding is a little tricky to lock in, but you only have to set it once, the first time you put on the snowshoes.
 After that, you can leave it locked in at that length and just secure the top straps when you put the snowshoe on.

-I’ve used the MSR Lightning Ascent snowshoes for going on 5 years in a variety of terrain and I’ve also done quite a bit of trail breaking in them on fresh powder.
+I’ve used the MSR Lightning Ascent snowshoes in a variety of terrain and I’ve also done quite a bit of trail breaking in them on fresh powder.
 The shorter length does help significantly with maneuverability, and the Televator has to be experienced to make you a believer.

 Disclosure: The author owns this product and purchased it using their own funds.